 To qualify, you must have a 3.5 cumulative GPA for courses taken at the University of Illinois and rank in the top 3 percent of the graduating class.
 See section 3-404 of the Student Code for additional information.
 The names of Bronze Tablet recipients are inscribed on tablets hanging in the Main Library in recognition of continuous academic achievement.

-- Annual opportunity to apply for funds to conduct your own research
+- Annual opportunities to apply for funds to complete projects or conduct research—Apply Now!

-- Annual designation as a James Scholar on your transcript
+- Annual designation as a James Scholar on transcripts

 - Early registration privileges

 At the end of each semester, your progress will be reviewed.
 All James Scholars must earn a certain number of points each semester throughout their academic careers to maintain James Scholar status and receive recognition at graduation.